 After experiencing the shortcomings of our luggage, we set out to create the ultimate travel backpack.

 We've spent the past decade designing travel gear.
-That work led to the Outbreaker Backpack.
+That work led to the Tortuga Travel Backpack.

-The Outbreaker Backpack comes in two, carry-on-friendly sizes: 35L for international travel and 45L for domestic (US) travel.
-The Outbreaker Backpack opens from the front and has multiple pockets and compartments for easy access, including a laptop compartment, organizer pocket, internal mesh pockets, and two external water bottle pockets.
-For more organization, add the Outbreaker Packing Cubes.
+The Travel Backpack comes in two carry-on-friendly sizes: 40L for longer, international trips and 30L for shorter trips.
+The Travel Backpack opens from the front and has multiple pockets and compartments for easy access, including a laptop compartment, organizer pocket, internal mesh pocket, and two external water bottle pockets.
+For more organization, add the Packing Cubes.

-The Outbreaker Backpack is the first travel pack with a height-adjustable suspension system.
+The Travel Backpack also has a height-adjustable suspension system.
 By adjusting the location of the shoulder straps, you can find the perfect fit for you.
-The cushioned backpack straps and hip strap will make the Outbreaker feel light no matter what you're carrying.
+The cushioned backpack straps and hip strap will make the Travel Backpack feel light no matter what you're carrying.

 The padded laptop compartment keeps your computer dry and separated from the rest of your stuff.
 Two padded sleeves can hold your laptop and a tablet.

-The Outbreaker's zippers can be locked with small, TSA-approved padlocks for additional security.
+The Travel Backpack's zippers can be locked with small, TSA-approved padlocks for additional security.

-The Outbreaker is the result of twelve years spent making travel backpacks, traveling with those bags, then making better bags.
+The Travel Backpack is the result of twelve years spent making travel backpacks, traveling with those bags, then making better bags.
 We've also heard feedback from travelers who have carried their bags to 100+ countries and around the world.

-Whether you're downsizing from a checked suitcase or are dedicated to one bag travel, Tortuga travel backpacks were made for you.
+Whether you're downsizing from a checked suitcase or are dedicated to one bag travel, Tortuga travel backpacks are made for you.
 For more on travel backpacks, read our full buyer's guide.